Today’s roadside attraction is so good it will drive you nuts: the (former) world’s largest pecan in Brunswick

 Through the years flood damage and George’s passing left the giant pecan a bit worse for the wear, but in 2005 a new paint job brought this weird Missouri roadside attraction back to its glory.

-UPDATE: After both George and Elizabeth James passed, their children took over the pecan farm.
-They closed the farm in 2010 sold off the property.
+After both George and Elizabeth James passed way, their children took over the pecan farm.
+They closed the farm in 2010 and sold off the property.
 In 2013 the world’s largest pecan moved into a prominent spot in downtown Brunswick, near Brunswick City Hall.

 Former World’s Largest Pecan